What Really Helps You Bounce Back After Pregnancy

 Acceptance of Your New Life

 You helped create another human being and might still be providing sustenance for your baby.
 Recognizing the physical changes as a part of an amazing time in your life is an important part of respecting the new you.
 It’s also normal to go through some emotional ups and downs as you adjust to parenthood.
 The responsibilities that come with keeping a tiny person alive — frequent feedings, night wakings and dealing with poop-splosions — can be overwhelming.
-“It’s natural to feel tired, let down, frustrated or sad in the days following childbirth as your hormone levels fluctuate,” Lawson says.
+“It’s natural to feel tired, let down, frustrated or sad in the days following childbirth as your hormone levels fluctuate,” Chou says.
 “Life after a new baby is not going to be the same.
 There is a steep learning curve in parenthood, but your new life will be filled with thrills and wonderful memories.”

 Sign Up for Our Free Newsletter